cyralinc/terraform-okta-idp/README.md

-# Cyral Okta SSO Integration Module
+# Cyral IdP Integration Module for Okta

-This module provides a complete configuration to create an Okta SSO Integration on a Cyral Control Plane.
-It applies an equivalent configuration as described in the [Cyral documentation for Okta SSO](https://cyral.com/docs/sso/sso-okta).
+This module provides the complete configuration to integrate Okta as an Identity Provider to Cyral Control Plane.
+It applies an equivalent configuration as described in the [Cyral documentation for Okta SSO](https://cyral.com/docs/sso-okta).

 -> This module will only work for Control Planes with version >= `2.25`.